dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Wherever you go, no matter what the weather, always bring your own sunshine.**
+**I am happy because I choose to be happy no matter what the situation is.**

-Anthony J. D'Angelo
+Anonymous